pytorch/glow/docs/Lexicon.md

   A gating mechanism for neural networks.
 They are similar to LSTM but exhibit better performance characteristics on smaller data sets.

+### I

+* IR
+  Intermediate Representation
+  A representation of source code while being converted from the source language to the target language.

+### J

+* JIT
+  Just In Time (Compilation)

 ### L

+* LGTM
+  Looks Good To Me
+  Indiciates that the reviewer belives your code to be correct and a positive change.
+Used to indicate approval for merging the changes.

 * LSTM
   Long Short Term Memory